xairaven/minecraft-server-setups/ftb-revelation-1.12.2/README.md

 2. Delete configs from deleted mods
 3. `CatClearLag` has newer version on CurseForge
 4. Whitelist handled without plugins
-5. `SkinRestorer` plugin is not used because of corrupted jar files lol
+5. `SkinRestorer` plugin is not used because of corrupted jar file lol
-6. Sleep plugin is not needed because of `Morpheus` mod
-7. Server icon must be 64x64 `.png` with name `server-icon.png`
+6. Server icon must be 64x64 `.png` with name `server-icon.png`